Aghosh993/EL6483_EmbeddedSystems/build_tools/arctic_awesomeness/README.md

 Tested distros: Arch Linux, Xubuntu, Ubuntu

+## Known issues:

-Errata 1: (IMPORTANT FOR UBUNTU 64-bit USERS)
+Issue 1: (IMPORTANT FOR UBUNTU 64-bit USERS)

 In order to run the toolchain on 64-bit Ubuntu, you must install the "libc6-i386" and "libncurses5:i386" packages from the apt repository, using "sudo apt-get install libc6-i386 libncurses5:i386".
 See http://askubuntu.com/questions/133389/no-such-file-or-directory-but-the-file-exists for details.

-Errata 2: On Arch Linux, the "lib32-ncurses5-compat-libs" and "ncurses5-compat-libs" packages may need to be installed from the AUR in order to resolve the fact that Arch has moved to ncurses 6 while the ARM-none toolchain is still by default compiled against ncurses-5.
+Issue 2: On Arch Linux, the "lib32-ncurses5-compat-libs" and "ncurses5-compat-libs" packages may need to be installed from the AUR in order to resolve the fact that Arch has moved to ncurses 6 while the ARM-none toolchain is still by default compiled against ncurses-5.

 The other more painful alternative is re-compiling the arm-none-eabi toolchain from source against the new ncurses, but this is decidedly more painful...

+Issue 3: On some newer STM32 F3 boards, there is a new version of the ST-Link (V2-1).
+The symptom of the issue will be that when you attempt to "make load" you will get the following output or something similar:

+Info : The selected transport took over low-level target control.
+The results might differ compared to plain JTAG/SWD none separate srst_only separate srst_nogate srst_open_drain connect_deassert_srst Info : Unable to match requested speed 1000 kHz, using 950 kHz Info : Unable to match requested speed 1000 kHz, using 950 kHz Info : clock speed 950 kHz
+Error: open failed
+in procedure 'init'
+in procedure 'ocd_bouncer'

+If you get something like this output, open the file called "stm32f3discovery.cfg" in a text editor.
+Find the line that says "source [find interface/stlink-v2.cfg]" and change it to "source [find interface/stlink-v2-1.cfg]"

 ## Quickstart guide to flash firmware onto the STM32 Discovery in 5 commands: